Origin and Evolution of Man: Definition and Examples

 Modern Synthesis

-The splitting of the Modern Synthesis established the concordance of Darwin’s natural selection along with genetics, with a triad of genetics, palaeontology, and systematics.
+The splitting of the Modern Synthesis Theory established the concordance of Darwin’s natural selection along with genetics, with a triad of genetics, paleontology, and systematics.
 This framework pointed out the fact that evolution worked based on genes or variations between the alleles in populations, which improved knowledge regarding the way evolution influenced human beings and other species.

 Fossil Evidence of Human Evolution